tunahansalih/tunahansalih.github.io/index.md

 * **CVPR 2024**, **ICML 2025 (oral)**, and **ICCV 2025 (highlight)** papers that tinker with diffusion models, personalization and interpretability.
 * Internships with **Amazon AGI** and **Adobe FireFly**, plus fun collabs with **Google**.
 * Co-organizer of the **P13N workshop on Personalization in Generative AI at ICCV 2025**.
-* Once deployed an image-generation services that millions of people actually used—without it catching fire.
+* Once deploying image-generation services that millions of people actually used—without it catching fire.

 ### Why I do this